 Neuromuscular hyperactivity may be more pronounced in the lower than the upper extremities.

-Symptoms usually resolve in 24 h, but symptoms may last longer after use of drugs that have a long half-life or active metabolites (eg, monoamine oxidase inhibitors, SSRIs).
+Symptoms usually resolve in 24 hours, but symptoms may last longer after use of drugs that have a long half-life or active metabolites (eg, monoamine oxidase inhibitors, selective serotonin reuptake inhibitors).

-Diagnosis is clinical.
+Diagnosis of serotonin syndrome is clinical.
 Various explicit criteria have been proposed.

 The Hunter criteria are currently preferred because of ease of use and high accuracy (almost 85% sensitivity and > 95% specificity compared with diagnosis by a toxicologist).
 These criteria require that patients have taken a serotonergic drug and have one of the following:

 Systemic infections, drug or alcohol withdrawal syndromes, and toxicity caused by sympathomimetic or anticholinergic drugs should also be considered in the differential diagnosis.
-Differentiation of serotonin syndrome from neuroleptic malignant syndrome may be difficult because symptoms (eg, muscle rigidity, hyperthermia, autonomic hyperactivity, altered mental status) overlap.
-Clues to serotonin syndrome include use of serotonergic drugs, rapid onset (eg, within 24 h), and hyperreflexia, in contrast to the often decreased reflex responses in neuroleptic malignant syndrome.
+Differentiation of serotonin syndrome from neuroleptic malignant syndrome Neuroleptic Malignant Syndrome Neuroleptic malignant syndrome is characterized by altered mental status, muscle rigidity, hyperthermia, and autonomic hyperactivity that occur when certain neuroleptic drugs are used.
+Clinically... read more may be difficult because symptoms (eg, muscle rigidity, hyperthermia, autonomic hyperactivity, altered mental status) overlap.
+Clues to serotonin syndrome include use of serotonergic drugs, rapid onset (eg, within 24 hours), and hyperreflexia, in contrast to the often decreased reflex responses in neuroleptic malignant syndrome.

-There are no confirmatory tests, but patients should have testing to exclude other disorders (eg, CSF analysis for possible CNS infection, urine testing for drugs of abuse).
-Also, some tests (eg, serum electrolytes, platelet count, renal function tests, CK, PT, testing for urine myoglobin) may be necessary to identify complications in severe serotonin syndrome.
+There are no confirmatory tests, but patients should have testing to exclude other disorders (eg, cerebrospinal fluid analysis for possible central nervous system infection, urine testing for drugs of abuse).
+Also, some tests (eg, serum electrolytes, platelet count, renal function tests, creatine kinase, prothrombin time, testing for urine myoglobin) may be necessary to identify complications in severe serotonin syndrome.

 All serotonergic drugs should be stopped.
 Mild symptoms are often relieved with sedation using a benzodiazepine, with resolution occurring in 24 to 72 hours.
 If symptoms resolve more rapidly, patients should be observed for at least several hours.
 However, most patients require hospitalization for further testing, treatment, and monitoring.

-In severe cases, admission to an ICU is required.
-Hyperthermia is treated by cooling (see Heatstroke : Treatment).
+In severe cases, admission to an intensive care unit is required.
+Hyperthermia is treated by cooling (see Heatstroke: Treatment Treatment Heatstroke is hyperthermia accompanied by a systemic inflammatory response causing multiple organ dysfunction and often death.
+Symptoms include temperature > 40° C and altered mental status... read more ).
 Neuromuscular blockade with appropriate sedation, muscle paralysis, and other supportive measures may be necessary.
 Drug treatment of autonomic abnormalities (eg, hypertension, tachycardia) should be with shorter-acting drugs (eg, nitroprusside, esmolol) because autonomic effects can change rapidly.

-If symptoms persist despite supportive measures, the serotonin antagonist cyproheptadine can be given orally or, after crushing, via NGT (12 mg, then 2 mg q 2 h until response occurs).
-Chlorpromazine and olanzapine may be effective, but are not routinely used because of the potential for adverse effects.
-Unlike in malignant hyperthermia or neuroleptic malignant syndrome, dantrolene should not be used.
+If symptoms persist despite supportive measures, the serotonin antagonist cyproheptadine can be given orally or, after crushing, via nasogastric tube (12 mg, then 2 mg every 2 hours until response occurs).

-Consultation with a toxicologist is encouraged and can be accomplished by calling the United States Poison Control Network (1-800-222-1222) or accessing the WHO’s list of international poison centers (http://www.who.int/gho/phe/chemical_safety/poisons_centres/en/index.html).
+Consultation with a toxicologist is encouraged and can be accomplished by calling the United States Poison Control Network (1-800-222-1222).

-Drugs that increase serotonergic activity can lead to hyperthermia and neuromuscular hyperactivity, with complications of metabolic acidosis, rhabdomyolysis, seizures, acute kidney injury, and DIC.
+Drugs that increase serotonergic activity can lead to hyperthermia and neuromuscular hyperactivity, with complications of metabolic acidosis, rhabdomyolysis, seizures, acute kidney injury, and disseminated intravascular coagulation (DIC).

 The diagnosis is likely if patients have taken a serotonergic drug and have muscle hypertonia; spontaneous clonus; tremor plus hyperreflexia; or the combination of ocular or inducible clonus; plus either agitation, diaphoresis, or temperature > 38° C.

-Serotonin syndrome can often be differentiated from neuroleptic malignant syndrome by use of serotonergic drugs, rapid onset (eg, within 24 h of its drug trigger), and hyperreflexia.
+Serotonin syndrome can often be differentiated from neuroleptic malignant syndrome by use of serotonergic drugs, rapid onset (eg, within 24 hours of its drug trigger), and hyperreflexia.

 Stop all serotonergic drugs and give a benzodiazepine.